mimblewimble/grin-rfcs/text/0022-pibd-deployment.md

 * Downloads must be restarted if interrupted
 * Nodes responding to PIBD requests exhibit a noticable pause as a result of needing to mutex lock and zip the entire UTXO set when requested.

-PIBD is a new fast-sync method that leverages the unique structure of Grin's backend PMMRs to break off and transmit 'segments' of Grin's UTXO set independently of each other.
+PIBD is a new fast-sync method that leverages the unique structure of Grin's backend MMRs to break off and transmit 'segments' of Grin's UTXO set independently of each other.
 This method ensures that

 * The UTXO set is received from multiple peers in chunks, then validated and pieced together by the syncing node
 * The process can be stopped and resumed at will
 * The time to process and sync a new node should be more consistent.
 (Note this doesn't necessarly mean 'faster' in all cases)

 Details of the PIBD message protocol, segments and proof generation are defined within the [PIBD Messages RFC](https://github.com/mimblewimble/grin-rfcs/blob/master/text/0020-pibd-messages.md).
-This RFC will not repeat information found there, but will focus on implementation details that aren't covered therein.
+This RFC will not repeat information found there, but will focus on implementation details that are outside of its scope.

 ## Reference-level explanation